rdsaunders/rdsaunders/_photos/taking-in-the-view.md

 - mallorca
 - train
 - palma
+altText: A man sat down looking out of the train window.

 ---
 Dan enjoying the vintage train ride to Sóller from Palma.